CuriousAvenger/CuriousAvenger.net/content/Blogs/Blogs.md

       <h3 class="blog-title">Black Holes</h3>
     </div>
     <div class="blog-body">
-      <p class="blog-text">When I watched *Interstellar*, I was amazed yet confused about why Cooper aged so differently when he was close to...</p>
+      <p class="blog-text">When I watched Interstellar, I was amazed yet confused about why Cooper aged so differently when he was close to...</p>
       <a href="/Blogs/BlackHoles">Read More →</a>
     </div>
   </div>